diogorochaa/tailwind-ignite-next/README.md

 ## :dart: About

-Esse projeto foi desenvolvido para fins de estudo do next 13 no curso do ignite
+Esse projeto foi desenvolvido para fins de estudo do tailwind com next 13 no curso do ignite

 ## :rocket: Technologies